 1929 – 1996

 Although it still featured the same Striding Man, this logo differed from the previous one in terms of color and style.
-Designers added realism to it and made every detail natural.
+Designers added realism, making every detail feel natural.
 The jacket was dyed a deep red.
 The character now has golden buttons, gloves, a knob, a hat, and a boot trim.
-The white shirt-front was distinguished.
-At the same time, the style of the boots was changed, the tails were reduced, and the man himself began to look younger.
+The white shirt front was distinguished.
+At the same time, the boots’ style was changed, the tails were shortened, and the man himself began to look younger.

 1996 – 2015

-The artist who worked on the new image in the logo turned the man in the opposite direction so that he walked not to the left but the right.
-He also added mystery to him, depicting the figure with jerky lines and incomplete strokes.
-As a result, the silhouette seemed to emerge from negative space: only high boots, a cane, a tailcoat, a bow tie, and a bowler hat on his head were visible as dark spots.
+The artist who worked on the new logo image turned the man around so he walked not to the left but to the right.
+He also added mystery to the figure, depicting it with jerky lines and incomplete strokes.
+As a result, the silhouette seemed to emerge from negative space: only high boots, a cane, a tailcoat, a bow tie, and a bowler hat were visible as dark spots.
 The developer made the sophisticated gentleman chic, turning him into a true dandy.
-Nearby (on the left side) was placed the name of the Scottish distillery brand.
+Nearby (on the left side) was the name of the Scottish distillery brand.

-From 1996 to 2015, the logo of the iconic brand Johnnie Walker underwent significant changes that allowed the brand to attract a new, younger audience.
+From 1996 to 2015, the iconic Johnnie Walker logo underwent significant changes, helping the brand attract a new, younger audience.
 The information we often see on other websites names John Geary as the author of these changes.
-Geary worked at the Michael Peters studio, which is known for its work on a multitude of major brands.
+Geary worked at the Michael Peters studio, known for its work with numerous major brands.

 Recently, we were contacted by Cush (Andrew) Cuschieri, an experienced designer who also worked at the Michael Peters studio in the late nineties.
-Cush asserts that he is the actual author of the reimagining of the Johnnie Walker logo in 1996.
+Cush asserts that he is the actual author of the 1996 reimagining of the Johnnie Walker logo.

 According to Cush, his goal was to create an iconic symbol that would reflect the dynamism and freshness of a younger generation.
 This was a significant step for the brand, a departure from traditional illustration.

-John Geary was then given the task of creating several variations based on Cush’s design; however, none of them were chosen.
+John Geary was then tasked with creating several variations based on Cush’s design; however, none were chosen.
 Instead, it was Cush’s original design that became the new symbol of Johnnie Walker.

-This work brought Cush a prestigious award – The London International Award, which he received for implementing a new visual identity for the brand.
+This work brought Cush a prestigious award, the London International Award, for implementing a new visual identity for the brand.

-Although many sources continue to attribute the authorship of this design to John Geary, it is important to consider this side of the story.
-We thank Cush for sharing his experience and possibly unveiling the true author of this significant change in the visual identity of Johnnie Walker.
+Although many sources continue to attribute this design to John Geary, it is important to consider the other side of the story.
+We thank Cush for sharing his experience and possibly revealing the true author of this significant change in Johnnie Walker’s visual identity.

 2015 – today

-After some tweaks, another gentleman appeared on the logo – with distinct lines emphasizing a smiling face and highlighting the leg, arms, hair, detailed jacket.
+After some tweaks, another gentleman appeared on the logo, with distinct lines that emphasize a smiling face and highlight the legs, arms, hair, and jacket.
 Buttons also appeared on the shirt and tailcoat of the gentleman, and the tails became much longer and sharper at the ends.
-The man is now standing on the inscription, the letters of which are slightly higher than before.
+The man is now standing on the inscription, whose letters are slightly higher than before.
 But the monochrome was completely preserved.

 Font and Colors

 The main character featured in the Johnny Walker logos is the Striding Man.
-At different times, of course, he had a different look to match the concept of an alcohol brand but remained a modern dandy.
-Moreover, the development of the image (and with it the emblem) moved from complex and heavy forms to simple and light ones.
+At different times, of course, he had a different look to match the concept of an alcohol brand, but he remained a modern dandy.
+Moreover, the development of the image (and, with it, the emblem) moved from complex, heavy forms to simple, light ones.
 Therefore, now the man looks weightless due to thin strokes and underdrawn black spots.
-This forms an energetic, young, and extraordinary aesthetics.
+This forms an energetic, young, and extraordinary aesthetic.

 The first artist to offer such an image character is Tom Browne.
-He chose it for an associative reference to a walking person because the name of the brand’s founder means “walker,” “one who walks.”
-Then other designers had a hand in it, including Clive Upton, John Geary, Gary Redford.
+He chose it as an associative reference to a walking person because the brand’s founder’s name means “walker,” “one who walks.”
+Then other designers had a hand in it, including Clive Upton, John Geary, and Gary Redford.
 The latter option is good because it reflects the brand’s personality even in miniature sizes, which is advantageous for small Scotch whiskey labels.

 The early emblem was dominated by the grotesque and the Old English style.
 In the later ones, serifs with sharp serifs appeared.
 It adds sophistication to the logo and makes it perfect for a sophisticated dandy look.
 The color palette is mostly black and white.
 For some period, it was also red-gold.